The former family home

 More

-Anna Zehentmair was born in 1914 in Aying as the seventh child of Maria and August Zehentmair.
-The unmarried Anna worked as the personal secretary of her brother in law Franz Inselkammer, who managed the Ayinger estate together with her sister Kreszenz.
-In this role, she worked with great dedication for the success of the business.
-Anna was the “good spirit” of the Manor House, in which she lived until her death in July 2003Geist“ des Herrenhauses, in dem sie bis zu ihrem Tod im Juli 2003 lebte.
+Anna Zehentmair was born in 1914 as the seventh child of Maria and August Zehentmair in Aying.
+The unmarried Anna worked as personal secretary to her brother-in-law Franz Inselkammer, who ran the Ayinger estate together with her sister Kreszenz.
+In this role, she worked with great commitment on the success of the company.
+Anna was the “good spirit” of the manor house, where she lived until her death in July 2003.

 August